theJYC/react-explained/DefaultProps.md

 # Default Props

-*tl;dr : When you are **expecting** a parent component to return a child component with certain props, specifying default props for the child component enables you to automatically pass in the props in the case that those props are not passed in at the parent level.
+*tl;dr : When you are **expecting** a parent component to return a child component with certain props, specifying default props for the child component enables you to automatically pass in the props in the case that those props are not passed in at the parent level.*

-Say you have a parent component `List.js`, which returns 3 children elements `TodoItem.js`:
+Say you have a parent component `List.js`, which returns 3 children elements `ListItem.js`:

 ```jsx
 import React from "react"